Michael Fairbanks — Aid vs. Enterprise & Growth

 Video Player ↓

-Fairbanks served on the Commission on Globalization with Mikhail Gorbachev, Joe Stiglitz and Jane Goodall, and on the President’s Advisory Council in Rwanda with Pastor Rick Warren, former British Prime Minister Tony Blair, and the African Development Bank’s President Donald Kaberuka.
-In 2006, he received his alma mater’s highest award, a doctorate in humane letters for “accomplishments and devotion to social justice.”
+He was named to the Commission on Globalization in the 1990s with, among others, Mikhail Gorbachev, Jane Goodall and Joe Stiglitz.
+In 2007, he was appointed to the President’s Advisory Council in Rwanda with among others, Pastor Rick Warren and former British Prime Minister Tony Blair.
+In 2006, his alma mater gave him its highest award, a doctorate in humane letters for his "accomplishments and devotion to social justice."
+He is a citizen of the United States, the European Union (Ireland), and Rwanda.

 Aid = Resentment